MX-XZ/MX-XZ.github.io/_posts/2024-05-17-second-article.md

 On our (me, Dingyuan, Felix and Letícia) trip to the palace, we also made Jakob (Zimmermann) who recently finished his bachelor thesis under Maria.
 Turns out -- this was news to me -- that his result and his thesis got cited by Jacob Fox and he will be going to Berlin for Szabó!
 To think that I tutored that guy just two years ago on an introductory class in graph theory, that's quite a jump.

-Oh well, I am going to Atlanta for my PhD in less than three months.
+To be fair, I am going to Atlanta for my PhD in less than three months.
 Time really moves.
 At least I also got to spend some time with friends today too. :)